Nonlinear descent on moduli of local systems: Background

 \subsection{Surfaces}

-Throughout this paper, by a \emph{surface} we shall mean an oriented two dimensional smooth manifold, which we assume to be compact with at most finitely many boundary components unless otherwise stated.
-This is to be distinguished from the notion of an \emph{algebraic surface}, which is a two-dimensional integral scheme of finite type over a field, also making an appearance in this paper.
-By a \emph{surface of type $(g,n)$} we shall mean a surface of genus $g$ with $n$ boundary components.
+A \emph{surface} is an oriented two dimensional smooth manifold, which we assume to be compact with at most finitely many boundary components unless otherwise indicated.
+A connected surface is said to have type $(g,n)$ if it has genus $g$ and has $n$ boundary components.
+A \emph{curve} on a surface is an embedded copy of an unoriented circle, which we shall tacitly assume to be smooth in appropriate contexts.
+Given a surface $\Sigma$, we shall say that a curve $a\subset\Sigma$ is \emph{nondegenerate} if it does not bound a disk, and \emph{essential} if it is nondegenerate and is disjoint from, and not isotopic to, a boundary curve of $\Sigma$.

-A \emph{curve} on a surface will be a smoothly embedded copy of an unoriented circle.
-A noncontractible curve on a surface is \emph{essential} if it is not isotopic to a boundary curve and does not intersect the boundary.
-Given a surface $\Sigma$, let $E(\Sigma)$ denote the set of isotopy classes of essential curves on $\Sigma$.
-Given an essential curve $a$ on $\Sigma$, we denote by $\Sigma|a$ the surface obtained by cutting $\Sigma$ along $a$.
-We shall say that $a$ is \emph{separating} if $\Sigma|a$ has a strictly greater number of connected components than $\Sigma$, and \emph{nonseparating} otherwise.
-For instance, if $\Sigma$ is a surface of type $(1,2)$ and $a\subset \Sigma$ is a nonseparating curve, then $\Sigma|a$ is a surface of type $(0,4)$.
+A \emph{multicurve} on $\Sigma$ is a finite union of disjoint curves on $\Sigma$.
+It is said to be \emph{nondegenerate}, resp.~\emph{essential}, if each of its components is.
+A \emph{pants decomposition} of $\Sigma$ is a maximal essential multicurve with pairwise nonisotopic components.
+If $\Sigma$ is a surface of type $(g,n)$ with $3g+n-3>0$, then any pants decomposition of $\Sigma$ consists of $3g+n-3$ essential curves.
+Given a surface $\Sigma$ and an essential multicurve $Q\subset\Sigma$, we denote by $\Sigma|Q$ the surface obtained by cutting $\Sigma$ along the curves in $Q$.
+An essential curve $a\subset\Sigma$ is \emph{separating} if the two boundary curves of $\Sigma|a$ corresponding to $a$ are on different connected components, and \emph{nonseparating} otherwise.